-e.
-Leonard fails to state a claim under NRS 288.270(1)(d), and NRS 288.270(1)(f) because he did not allege sufficient facts establishing his protected class, or political or personal beliefs were the motivating factor in his discipline.
+d.
+Leonard fails to state a claim under NRS 288.270(1) d), and NRS 288.270(1)(1) because he did not allege sufficient facts establishing his protected class or nolitical or personal beliefs were the motivating factor in his discipline.

-In his opposition.
-Leonard finally concedes that he is challenging his discipline at the Board and does not identify any other adverse employment action.
+In his Opposition, Leonard concedes that he is challenging his discipline at the Board and does not identify any other adverse employment action.
 Notwithstanding the fact that he has attempted to grieve this discipline twice and failed to exhaust his contractual remedies.
 Leonard has failed to state a cognizant claim because he failed to allege the causal relationship between the alleged adverse actions and his protected class or his political or personal views.